KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

 The performance is stable for different trade sizes and over time.
 Similarly, accuracy improvements are comparable for different maturities and moneyness ratios.
 Aligning with rule-based approaches, accuracies are lowest for option trades with long maturities and deep in-the-money options, as reported in ([[@grauerOptionTradeClassification2022]]22).

 glspl-GBRT achieve particularly strong results for trades at the quotes or if quote data at the exchange level is incomplete.
 In these subsets, improvements reach up to percentage-16.01 in the gls-cboe and thus tighten the gap between trades inside or at the quotes.
-Consistent across all feature sets and exchanges, glspl-GBRT fail to improve upon classical rules for trades outside the spread, underperforming the benchmark by up to percent--5.43.
-This.
-We attribute the discrepancies to ()...
+Consistent across all feature sets and exchanges, glspl-GBRT fail to improve upon classical rules for trades outside the spread, underperforming the benchmark by percent--0.89 to percent--5.43.
+We identify the relatively stronger performance of quote-based classification on these trades as a reason that poses major challenges.

+In line with ([[@grauerOptionTradeClassification2022]]41--44) we observe a strong performance of the benchmark outside the quotes, This.
+While we also observe a In our test samples, also the benchmarks deteriorate for trades outside the spread, whereas for We attribute the discrepancies to ()... (piece in)

 Opposing to

 ([[@savickasInferringDirectionOption2003]]894) document a high missclassification error for rule-based approaches on trades outside the quotes.
 Controversly, ()

-**Transfomer**
+In summary, the results do not indicate a misclassification bias

+**Transformer**
+Performance results of Transformers are robust across all tested dimensions.
+The accuracy is approximately equal for calls and puts.
+We observe, that benchmark performance of puts is consistently higher in our sub samples, which is contrasts the finding of ([[@grauerOptionTradeClassification2022]]22).

+Similar to glspl-gbrt, the FT-Transformer slightly underperforms the benchmark for index options in the gls-ISE sample.
+Even though the effect reverses on the gls-cboe set, accuracies for index options are considerably lower than for any other underlying.
+Thus, we can contemplate / extend the finding of ([[@grauerOptionTradeClassification2022]]22) and ([[@savickasInferringDirectionOption2003]]9) that index options are notoriously difficult to classify to machine learning-based approaches.

+Classification is more accurate for options with near-maturity or deep-in-the-money options.
+In this sense, our finding contradicts the observation of  ([[@savickasInferringDirectionOption2003]]891) made for rule-based classification.
+Again, we observe that the addition of option-specific features, e. g. maturity or moneyness smooths out differences between maturity and moneyness levels.

+Finally, the FT-Transformers perform best on trades at the quotes, but fails to meet benchmark performance for trades outside the spread.
+Notably, the FT-Transformer trained on ise data achieves the substantial improvements on trades at the quotes, despite that the some of the benchmarks contain explicit overrides from the trade size rule.

+In summary, our tests show that the strong results are stable across multiple dimensions and between exchanges, which makes supervised classifiers a superior choice for trade classification.

+Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
+As mentioned previously, this difference may be due to omitting negotiated trades.

+Specifically, higher for put this contradicts grauer

+Performance is stable across time.

+Performance diminishes for deep-in-the-money options and options with long maturity for feature set classical and classical-size.
+The addition of option-specific features, however, leads to largest improvements for these options,

+Perforamance improvements are particularilly strong strong for midspread trades and trades at the quotes

+This property is particularily appealing

+A sample split by the option types shows no misclassification bias for Transformers.

+The Transformer results are robust for calls and puts.

+Improvements in accuracy are balanced between calls and puts for Transformers.

+This reverses

 - results are smoother?

-We
+While performance improvements for trades at the quotes are particularly strong, Transformers do not consistently outperform their benchmarks for trades outside the spread.
+Overall, we observe smoothing

 Similar
 Controversely to grauer

-Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
-As mentioned previously, this difference may be due to omitting negotiated trades.

 Again, our results corroborate with the empirical literature.
 Third and finally, we find a substantial underperformance of the tick rule for zero tick trades, which is 9.33 percentage points lower than for non-zero ticks, compared to only 3.67 percentage points for the quote based rules.